lowRISC/opentitan/hw/ip/clkmgr/doc/_index.md

 Software request for external clocks is not always valid.
 Software is only able to request for external clocks when hardware debug functions are [allowed]({{< relref "hw/ip/lc_ctrl/doc/_index.md#hw_debug_en" >}}).

-When software requests the external clock switch, it also provides an indication how fast the external clock is through {{< regref "EXTCLK_CTRL.LOW_SPEED_SEL" >}}.
+When software requests the external clock switch, it also provides an indication how fast the external clock is through {{< regref "EXTCLK_CTRL.HI_SPEED_SEL" >}}.
 There are two supported clock speeds:
 * High speed - external clock is close to nominal speeds (e.g. external clock is 96MHz and nominal frequency is 96MHz-100MHz)
 * Low speed - external clock is half of nominal speeds (e.g. external clock is 48MHz and nominal frequency is 96MHz-100MHz)